Course Catalog

 Credit: 3

 This course examines the application of psychological principles, theories and methodologies to issues of teaching and learning.
 Theory and research concerned with human learning, development, behavior and motivation is reviewed with an emphasis on the cognitive, psychological and social factors that relate to and influence learning in educational settings.
-Prerequisite: PSY-111.
+Prerequisite: ECE-170 or PSY-111.

 HIS-152 - US History Since 1877